KenanSalar/KenanSalar/README.md

 ## 🚀 About Me

-> Passionate **Full Stack .NET Developer** with a love for clean code, modern architecture, and continuous learning.
-I enjoy building robust web applications and exploring new technologies in the .NET ecosystem.
+> Passionate **.NET Developer** with a love for clean code, modern architecture, and continuous learning.
+I enjoy building robust applications and exploring new technologies in the .NET ecosystem and beyond.

-- 🔭 Currently working on **modern web applications** with ASP.NET Core and Blazor
+- 🔭 Currently working on a **testing template** using nunit and selenium
 - 🌱 Always learning and exploring **new technologies** and **best practices**
 - 💡 Interested in **clean architecture**, **testing**, and **DevOps practices**
-- 🎨 Creator of **[Calmppuccin VS Code Theme](https://github.com/KenanSalar/calmppuccin-vscode)** - A soothing Catppuccin-inspired theme
-- 🧪 Built **[C# Selenium NUnit Template](https://github.com/KenanSalar/csharp-selenium-nunit-template)** for automated testing

 ## 🛠️ Tech Stack